 Director / President and Chairman of the Board

-Scott Ackles is presently a Director for the Canadian Football Hall of Fame.
-He is the former Vice President of Sales, Marketing & Communications with Paladin Security.
-Prior to joining Paladin Security, Scott was the CEO of ViaSport.
+Scott Ackles is presently a Director for the Canadian Football Hall of Fame, and is the Executive Director for Semiahmoo Ravens Hockey.
+His past roles have included Chief Commercial Officer at Riise EV, Chief Revenue Officers at Hubcast Media International, Vice President of Sales, Marketing & Communications at Paladin Security, and CEO of ViaSport.

 Scott was introduced as the 28th president in Calgary Stampeder history on Dec.
 12, 2007.
 Scott joined the club a year earlier and spent the 2006 Canadian Football League season as senior vice president of club operations.
 He stayed in Calgary until 2010 when he moved back to British Columbia to take on the role as General Manager of the 2011 Grey Cup Festival.

 Prior to arriving in Calgary, he was the BC Lions’ vice-president of operations.
 In 2004 and 2005, he was general manager of the Vancouver-hosted Grey Cup Championship and Festival.
 The Vancouver Festival is widely considered one of the best ever and it capped a CFL revival on the West Coast.

 Prior to his involvement with the Grey Cup, Scott spent two years with EventCorp Services as vice-president of business development.